eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 on the `icall` mechanism intended to prevent certain forms of control flow hijacks involving indirect control flow(eg: function pointer hijacks).

 This [trailofbits blogpost](https://blog.trailofbits.com/2016/10/17/lets-talk-about-cfi-clang-edition/) describes that various kinds of CFI options.
 [This](https://github.com/trailofbits/clang-cfi-showcase) is an github repository with related source code meant to showcase the kinds of control flow that are allowed/blocked by CFI.
+I found disassembling the cfi-icall example in this repository to be very educational.

-Before proceeding, browse through [this](https://github.com/trailofbits/clang-cfi-showcase/blob/master/cfi_icall.c).
-When [compiled with CFI icall](https://github.com/trailofbits/clang-cfi-showcase/blob/master/Makefile#L16), passing in command line arguments `0`, or
-`1` WAI, and using arguments `2` or `3` result in a SIGILL.
+Before proceeding, browse through [the icall example](https://github.com/trailofbits/clang-cfi-showcase/blob/master/cfi_icall.c).
+When [compiled with CFI icall](https://github.com/trailofbits/clang-cfi-showcase/blob/master/Makefile#L16), passing in command line arguments `0`, or `1` WAI, and using arguments `2` or `3` result in a SIGILL.
 Without the CFI options, using `2` and `3` would not result in a SIGILL.

 (All examples are compiled with clang-14 on Ubuntu).